brandon-carlisle/git-vault/React/React Hooks.md

 ## useEffect

-In the React component lifecycle there is three main phases:
+>In the React component lifecycle there is three main phases:
+>

-1) Component mounts when it's added to the screen
+>1) Component mounts when it's added to the screen
-2) Component updates when it receives new state
+>2) Component updates when it receives new state
-3) Component unmounts when it's removed from the screen
+>3) Component unmounts when it's removed from the screen

+useEffect is a function, that will take a function that you define as an argument.
+React will then run your function after it has updated the DOM.

+In its default behaviour, the function inside of the useEffect will run every time the component is re-rendered.